The Ultimate Guide to Cutting Your College Costs

 Be Responsible With Your Loans

 If you do have to take out student loans, remember that you will have to pay them back with interest.
 Therefore, if you have any student loan money left over after paying for your expenses, you should ask the college to return the funds to your lender.
 Don’t take out more money than you need to.
-Also, make in-school payments on your student loans if possible.
+If possible, make in-school payments on your student loans if possible.
 This will help you avoid accruing interest.
 Even a small payment can make a difference in the long run.

 Plan Your Meals Wisely